PDF BULLETIN

 (Feel free to pass the peace by shaking hands, offering hugs or waves.
 Those who would like to share peace without physical contact are invited to place their hands over their hearts in greeting.)

-Opening Hymn:
+Opening Hymn: N

 Children’s Message

-Sermon: "The Junk Artist" Rev. Paige Besse-Rankin
+Sermon: "When the Story Reads Us" Rev. Paige Besse-Rankin

 Special Music